waterjugs/SYN-Seed-Script/README.md

 Even if you start late you will still be helping out!
 The task skips over already seeded servers so dont be afraid to start it manualy whenever you can if thats what you want to do.

-You can manually launch the bot by going to the instal directory "C:\users\\*youruserprofile*\hll-seq-seed" and launching script.bat
+You can manually launch the bot by going to the install directory "C:\users\\*youruserprofile*\hll-seq-seed" and launching script.bat

 ## Ensure The Script Is Using The Correct Version of Hell Let Loose